+nundurand 1 the AXDB.

-produced . the AXDB.
+produced tne AXDB.

 some queries

+into the

 database you

 installed ?
+3.7 NO 37 110 3.7

 20) did you No Yes we did and we also found and reported a bug into the odbc NO not yet Not yet NO No.

 created communication mechanism.

+queries from

 the java

-script in

-AXCP ?
+script in AXCP ?

-21) what do Usability is quite Feb and April 2007 Тоо initial Agree with Quite good See the
+21) what do Usability is quite Feb and April 2007 Too initial Agree with Quite good See the

 you think good relating to Quite good in the overall.
 Concerns about: technically impressions other for comments

 about the development - metadata editor: some hints about fields cardinality (minimum and oriented were good, comments. producing provided in the

+usability of level.
+As already maximum allowed) should be present, some metadata as the object creator Could familiar GUI, Issues with simpe latest usability

-AXMEDIS stated some tools should not be editable (especially it should not be possible to delete it) benefit of straightforwar certificatio objet We inspection report
+AXMEDIS stated, some tools should not be editable (especially it should not be possible to delete it), benefit of straightforwar certificatio objet.
+We inspection report

-Editor ? seem too metadata should be visible from protected objects also "inductive d so far. n - the have not mspection report
+Editor ? seem too metadata should be visible from protected objects also "inductive d so far, n - the have not

-Luitor "technical" for an - smil editor and player: I's not usable vet user although we editor asks vet tested it
+"technical" for an - smil editor and player: I's not usable yet user although we editor asks yet tested it

 end user.
 From interface" have had for for

 are testing these May 2007 approach, some certificatio complex

 sepcific aspects We would like to stress that the adopted user interface still holds some icons i.e. from instability n when objects

 also emerged: that are strongly misleading in our environments (the publishing one); at this view issues.
 This opened, but

-The installer is least this is the feedback we got from our colleagues that have been testing what task deserves a also claims
+least this is the feedback we got from our colleagues that have been testing what task deserves a also claims

-still very basic and using the tool and I able to answer and ulat it is
+The installer is and using the tool am I able to longer that it is

+still very basic. accomplish answer and already

-More friendly and accompnish requires more certified !
+More friendly and requires more certified!

 easy ways of time, but this

 setting up -for is the initial Registratio

 example - the impression. n functions

 params for the should

 query support etc. have their

 would be very own menu

+helpful.
+Many rather than

 programs do not be under

 run correctly "help".

 because of

 missing DLL etc.

 if installed with

 the installer

 (Strongly